 Unfiled Tax Returns are a serious problem.

-As a Dual Licensed CPA (CO) and Attorney (NY), we provide the perfect match for this problem.
-We have represented many taxpayers to successful conclusion.
-We handle the entire matter:
+As a Licensed CPA and law degree with honors, Mr. Falco provides the perfect match for this problem.
+He has represented many taxpayers to successful conclusion.
+He handles the entire matter:

 - We act as your power of attorney before the Internal Revenue Service, IRS Form 2848,